 You’d worry less about milestones but worry more about…

 Remember when you had your first baby and you’d track every single milestone?
 You’d worry less about whether your baby has met those milestones yet or not, you may miss it altogether.
-However you’d be to tell if they meet it sooner than their sibling- mom comparison.
+However you’d be able to tell if they meet it sooner than their sibling- mom comparison.

 It’s not a healthy thing to compare one child to another because they individually have their strengths and weaknesses.
 If you do as a mom (which we all do sometimes) NEVER verbally say it to your child because it can hurt their self-esteem.